Skip to main content

 In a playbook

 Add the Function tool to a playbook’s Tools editor.
-The agent calls it autonomously when the conversation requires it — based on your playbook instructions and the tool’s name and description.
+The agent calls it autonomously when the conversation requires it — based on the tool’s description, your playbook instructions, and the conversation context.
 Function Playbook Docs For example, a “Calculate Shipping Cost” function added to an order playbook — the agent passes in the order weight and destination, runs the calculation, and uses the result in its response.
-Give the tool a clear name and description so the agent knows what it does and when to use it.
+Give the tool a clear name and description that covers both what it does and when the agent should use it.
+Use playbook instructions to layer on any supporting context.

 In a workflow